-• False Non-Occupied Detection: enables or disables the algorithm that prevents false detections of the Not Occupied state, which implies setting the Scene Number to be recorded and executed.
+• False Non-Occupied Detection [enabled/disabled]: enables or disables the algorithm that prevents false detections of the Not Occupied state, which implies setting the Scene Number [1...64] to be recorded and executed.

-▶ Enablement: provides a procedure for temporary disabling the occupancy detection function.
+Status Lock/Unlock [enabled/disabled]: provides a procedure for temporary locking of sendings of occupancy states.
 This procedure is analogous to that for the presence detection (see section 2.2.2.1).